Roddy Ricch: 2019–2020: Please Excuse Me for Being Antisocial, "The Box", and "Rockstar"

-On February 15, 2019, Ricch was featured alongside producer Hit-Boy on Nipsey Hussle's single "Racks in the Middle". and earning him a Grammy Award for Best Rap Performance.
+On February 15, 2019, Ricch was featured alongside producer Hit-Boy on Nipsey Hussle's single "Racks in the Middle".
+It earned him a Grammy Award for Best Rap Performance.
 Exactly one month later, on March 15, he was featured alongside fellow rapper Tyga on the remix of Post Malone's 2018 single, "Wow".
 On May 31, 2019, Ricch released the non-album single, "Out Tha Mud".
 On June 28, 2019, he released a collaboration with producer Mustard on the single, "Ballin'", as part of the latter's third studio album, Perfect Ten.
 The song received a nomination for Best Rap/Sung Performance at the 2020 Grammy Awards.

 On October 11, 2019, Ricch released the single, "Big Stepper", which served as the lead single for his debut album, Please Excuse Me for Being Antisocial.
 Two weeks later on October 25, 2019, he released the album's second single, "Start wit Me", which features fellow rapper Gunna.
 Exactly one month later, on November 25, 2019, he released the album's third single "Tip Toe", which features fellow rapper A Boogie wit da Hoodie.
 Please Excuse Me for Being Antisocial was released on December 6, 2019.
 It also features guest appearances from Lil Durk, Meek Mill, Mustard, and Ty Dolla Sign.
 The album debuted atop the Billboard 200 and spent four non-consecutive weeks on the chart, which became the longest running number one debut rap album in the US since Get Rich Or Die Tryin' by rapper 50 Cent in 2003.

 The album contained Ricch's highest-charting single: "The Box", which was later released as the fourth single from the album on January 10, 2020, and topped the Billboard Hot 100 the following week, remaining there for eleven weeks—the longest running number-one single of 2020.
 On January 27, 2020, Ricch was featured on Meek Mill's single, "Letter to Nipsey", an ode to the now-late Nipsey Hussle.
 Ricch was also co-featured alongside rapper Gunna and producer London on da Track on A Boogie wit da Hoodie's single, "Numbers", from the latter's third studio album, Artist 2.0, which was released on February 14, 2020.
 On March 19, 2020, Ricch appeared on NLE Choppa's single, "Walk Em Down", which appeared on the latter's debut studio album: Top Shotta.
 On April 17, 2020, Ricch was featured on DaBaby's single "Rockstar", from the latter's third studio album, Blame It on Baby, which became his second number-one single on the Billboard Hot 100—spending seven weeks atop the chart, as well as reaching number one in the UK, and in several other countries.
 Ricch became the first artist to achieve his first two number-one singles in the same year since English singer-songwriter Ed Sheeran did so in 2017.